• Home

 Share on FacebookShare on Twitter

 In a significant boost to artificial intelligence research in Africa, Google.org has announced a $1 million grant to the Wits MIND (Machine and Industrialised Intelligence for Digital Transformation) Institute at the University of the Witwatersrand.
-This funding is aimed at empowering African researchers to address critical developmental challenges on the continent through cutting-edge AI.
+This funding is aimed at empowering African researchers to address critical developmental challenges on the continent through advanced AI.

 The grant will enable Wits MIND to expand its research and development in areas such as agriculture, healthcare, and education.
 A core focus will be on building AI models that are trained on African data, addressing the current bias in many global AI systems which are often built using data from developed nations.
 This localized approach is essential for creating solutions that are not only effective but also culturally and contextually relevant to the diverse communities they serve.